trebeljahr/trebeljahr.com/_booknotes/from-bacteria-to-bach-and-back.md

 #### Chapter Summary

 Organisms can have designs adapted to their affordances, their environments, without comprehending those designs.
-They can even have something like a proto form of design in the form of their very own and internal Darwinian idea generation process to try out new things in a simulation running in their nervous systems before actually trying it out in the real world.
+They can even have something like a proto form of design in the form of their very own and internal Darwinian idea generation process to try out new things in a simulation running in their nervous systems before  trying it out in the real world.
 Still, humans are different.
 Because we can systematically understand the world around us using thinking about tools that allow for the generalization of knowledge (information) generation and processing.
 So far, no other organism seems to have that ability, in a way it makes us unique.
 But still, there is no consciousness involved.
 We could be that way, without comprehending why we are that way.
 And for the most part we are, we use our thinking tools without ever comprehending the how come questions in detail.
 Why is a difficult question to answer.

 ## Part II - From Evolution to Intelligent Design